 But, molting can be minimized through a good layer feed or a high protein diet.
 Hens that regularly get enough protein in their diet molt much less frequently, and the period of molting last much shorter than hens without adequate protein.

 If you want to reduce the molting extreme of your hens, make sure to feed them a good layer feed during the spring and fall.
-I have noticed that by providing at least some layer feed to my hens all year round, I have reduced their molting by at least half over the last four years.
-This article goes into more detail.
+I have noticed that by providing at least some layer feed to my hens all year round, I have reduced long molting periods by at least half over the last four years.

 7. Broody Hen